 Director and trustee

-Carmen Gonzalez has a wealth of experience in fundraising, training and youth work in the voluntary/ charitable/ NGO sector.
+Carmen Gonzalez has a breadth of experience in fundraising, training and youth work in the NGO sector.
 She has run numerous youth and female empowerment programmes in the UK and overseas.
 Carmen brings enormous insight into inter-cultural partnership working, participatory development and project management.
-She has studied at Queen Mary University of London and at the LSE, and is a PRINCE2 Practitioner.
+She studied at Queen Mary University of London and at the LSE, and is a PRINCE2 Practitioner.

 Diversity and Participation

 Raphaella is a qualified solicitor at a city law firm after achieving a 1st at UCL in Ancient World Studies and a distinction in both the Graduate Diploma in Law and the Legal Practice Course at BPP Law School.
 Born into a family who left Sudan as refugees, Raphaella has volunteered in her local community since she was 14 and went on to volunteer in Kenya as a team leader with the VSO ICS program for three months as well as in Croatia and Uganda.
 She regularly takes part in Wonder events in London and supports a local shelter for homeless people.

 Uzo studied Maths at Cambridge before moving into investment banking at Goldman Sachs.
 Raised in a British-Nigerian family committed to excellence in education, Uzo brings a diaspora perspective to our work alongside strategic, business and analytical skills.
 Uzo and his wife Ola have a daughter.